Measuring Self-Supervised Representation Quality for Downstream Classification using Discriminative Features: Self-Supervised Representation Q-Score

-We use the metrics identified in Section \ref{sec:metrics} to design our own Self-Supervised Quality Score which we refer to as the Q-Score.
-The Q-Score for sample $i$ is defined as,

-Intuitively, higher $Q_i$ implies that the representation is sparse with at least one discriminative feature that is highly deviated.
-In Figure \ref{fig:metrics_pr_roc_curves} and Table \ref{tab:metrics_auc}, we show that the Q-Score performs well across all self-supervised models in identifying correct and incorrectly classified representations.
-It combines two favorable properties of representations i.e., sparsity (or feature noise, computed by L1 norm) and highly-deviant features (computed by Z-Score($\max\bh_i$)).
-Although Table \ref{tab:metrics_auc} shows comparable scores while using either one metric, we prepare our metric such that it captures the intuition behind both metrics.

-Q-Score can also be used to improve the quality of representations of pre-trained models by using it as a regularization term.
+Our study of learned representation patterns helps us discover discriminative features in an unsupervised manner.
+These features encode class-specific attributes and help us visually distinguish between correct and incorrect classifications.
+We combine these observations to design a sample-wise quality score for SSL representations.
+Let us define $D$, such that $|D| < r$, as the set of discriminative features for a given SSL model trained on a given dataset.
+For the $i^{th}$ sample, we have $\bh_i$ (representation), $\mu_i$ (mean of $\bh_i$), $\sigma_i$ (standard deviation of $\bh_i$) and the set of highly activating features $L_i = \{j : h_{ij} > \mu_i + \epsilon \sigma_i\}, |L_i| < r$.
+We define our Self-Supervised Quality Score for sample $i$ as,

+where, $L_i \cap D$ is the set of discriminative features specific to the $i^{th}$ sample.
+Intuitively, higher $Q_i$ implies that the representation contains highly activated discriminative features which are strongly deviated from the mean.
+Our objective with this metric is to compute a sample-specific score in an unsupervised manner indicating the quality of its representations.
+Ideally, we would like to argue that samples with higher Q-score have improved representations and thus are more likely to be classified correctly in the downstream task.
+This is a general score that can be applied to any ResNet-based SSL model trained on any dataset.
+See Appendix for a discussion on Q-Score in supervised models.

+Next, we measure how effective our score is in differentiating between correctly and incorrectly classified representations in an unsupervised manner.
+In Figure \ref{fig:auc_plots}, we plot the Precision-Recall (PR) curve and the Receiver Operating Characteristic (ROC) curve of Q-Score when used as a predictor of classification outcome (correct or incorrect).
+We show this for SimCLR, SwaV, MoCo, BYOL, DINO and SimSiam for ImageNet-100 (top panel) and ImageNet-1K (bottom panel).
+We also compute the AUROC (area under receiver operating characteristic curve) and AUPRC (area under precision-recall curve) of these curves.
+We observe AUPRC up to $91.45$ on ImageNet-100 and $78.78$ on ImageNet-1K on BYOL.
+On SimCLR, we observe AUROC up to $73.26$ on ImageNet-100 and $65.44$ on ImageNet-1K.
+Based on these results we can conclude that, Q-Score is a reliable metric in assessing the quality of representations, meaning that representations with lower Q-Score (quality), are more likely to be mis-classified.

+We now check if promoting Q-Score on pre-trained representations is helpful.
+To do so, we take state-of-the-art pre-trained SSL models and further train them for a small number of iterations with Q-Score as a regularizer.
 For example, we can apply this regularizer to the SimCLR optimization as follows,